-7.12.
-Fixing deficiencies in the operation of the trading tools identified through tests on the trading tools.

-- A test work report stating the findings and any deficiencies identified is produced at the end of the test work; - If deficiencies are identified, they are recorded in the Jira system with a ticket assigned to them.
+- 7.14.
+Testing of critical software and hardware tools when putting them into operation, including their updating, based on possible changes in the scope of operations, as well as reporting on the results of testing, and eliminating deficiencies identified in the operation of critical software and hardware tools based on the results of testing. - A test work report stating the findings and any deficiencies identified is produced at the end of the test work; - If deficiencies are identified, they are recorded in the Jira system with a ticket assigned to them.
 The ticket is assigned to a particular release, or, if otherwise, a backlog is produced.
 The Development Manager of the system concerned is responsible for generating a backlog; - Identified deficiencies in the operation of the trading tools are ranked according to the level of criticality: critical, high, major, minor, and deficiencies with no impact; - The levels assigned are agreed on with the development team, which then decides on a plan of action for each identified deficiency and prioritises how to fix it.
 Critical and high-level deficiencies are treated first; - If critical level deficiencies are identified during the testing phase, the release is not delivered until such deficiencies have been fixed.
 If so, a decision may be taken not to include in the release a task with critical deficiencies, or to postpone the release date until the relevant deficiencies have been fixed.
-Any critical deficiencies shall be reported to the Resource Committee (hereinafter, RC);

-- The updates on testing status are reviewed at each RC meeting on a weekly basis; - Also, when deficiencies in external trading software and hardware tools and/or monitoring tools are identified, these incidents are escalated to DoORIS&BC and reported as an operational risk event with the status to be tracked on a monthly basis.
+Any critical deficiencies shall be reported to the Resource Committee (hereinafter, RC); - The updates on testing status are reviewed at each RC meeting on a weekly basis; - Also, when deficiencies in external trading software and hardware tools and/or monitoring tools are identified, these incidents are escalated to DoORIS&BC and reported as an operational risk event with the status to be tracked on a monthly basis. - 7.15.

-7.13.
 The Exchange maintains the operational risk events database for the following types of operational risk events: